Floer trajectories and stabilizing divisors: Introduction

+has minimal Maslov number divisible by $4$, and is equipped with an $\iota$-relative spin structure in the sense of \cite{fooo:anti}. \end{enumerate} \end{definition}

+Floer cohomology of more general Lagrangians is constructed, following Fukaya-Oh-Ohta-Ono \cite{fooo} who used Kuranishi structures, via stabilizing divisors in a follow-up paper \cite{fuk} as a complex of bundles over the space of weak solutions to the Maurer-Cartan equation associated to the Fukaya algebra.

-The main result is the following.
-Let $X$ be a compact connected symplectic manifold with symplectic form $\omega$ with $[\omega] \in H^2(X,\Q)$ rational.
-Let $H$ be a non-degenerate time-dependent periodic Hamiltonian.
-Let $CF^{}(H)$ denote the group of Floer cochains with rational Novikov coefficients. and $\partial^{}: CF^{}(H) \to CF^{}(H)$ the coboundary operator defined by a rationally-weighted count of Floer trajectories in the zero-dimensional component of moduli space.
+The main results of this paper are the following existence and invariance result for Floer cohomology groups.
+For $L_0,L_1 \subset X$ admissible Lagrangians, let $CF(L_0,L_1)$ denote the group of Floer cochains with rational Novikov coefficients.
+Denote by

+the coboundary operator defined by a rationally-weighted count of Floer trajectories in the zero-dimensional component of the moduli space.

-\begin{theorem} For a comeager subset of a set of domain-dependent almost complex structures, the moduli spaces of perturbed Floer trajectories of index one and two have the structure of cell complexes with the expected boundaries.
-The Floer coboundary operator $\partial$ is well-defined and satisfies $\partial^2 = 0$. \end{theorem}
+\begin{theorem} Let $L_0,L_1$ be admissible Lagrangian branes.
+There exists a comeager subset of a set of domain-dependent almost complex structures such that the moduli space of perturbed Floer trajectories of expected dimension at most one $\ol{\M}_{\leq 1}(L_0,L_1)$ has the structure of a cell complex with fundamental class in relative homology.
+The boundary of the locus of expected dimension one is the union of broken Floer trajectories consisting of pairs of Floer trajectories of expected dimension zero:

-We do not prove here any results about independence of Floer cohomology from the choice of almost complex structures and Hamiltonian perturbations or its relation with singular cohomology.

-We sketch the idea in the proof that the Floer operator has vanishing square.
-The standard idea of proof rests on the idea that {\em broken} Floer trajectories are the ends of a compact one-dimensional manifold with boundary.
-One takes a broken Floer trajectory and using the gluing construction constructs a one-dimensional family of Floer trajectories.
-Moving away from the original broken trajectory one expects, by compactness, to reach an end of the moduli space corresponding to another broken trajectory.
-In our setting, there are additional boundary components coming from the bubbling of disks with boundary in the Lagrangians.
-Using a symmetry argument using anti-symplectic involutions, one shows that the total contribution from these configurations is zero.